Shape

 }

-This instructs Terragrunt to create the file backend.tf in the working directory (where Terragrunt calls terraform) before it calls any of the Terraform commands, including init.
+This instructs Terragrunt to create the file backend.tf in the working directory (where Terragrunt calls terraform) before it calls any of the OpenTofu/Terraform commands, including init.
 This allows you to inject this backend configuration in all the modules that includes the root file and have terragrunt properly initialize the backend configuration with interpolated values.

 To inherit this configuration, in each of the child terragrunt.hcl files, such as mysql/terragrunt.hcl, you can tell Terragrunt to automatically include all the settings from the root terragrunt.hcl file as follows: